 An entire month may seem like a long time, but when it comes to a realistic 30 day cleaning challenge, you’ll find that a little goes a long, long way over a period of time!
 Perhaps, that’s the best part about cleaning your home over a course of 30 days; you get everything done without the stress and tiredness of overworking yourself for long hours each day.

-While the amount of time spent on tackling daily cleaning tasks will differ from person to person, on average, Maidforyou’s 30 day cleaning challenge will require between 30 - 60 minutes a day for a thorough, top to bottom home cleaning by the end of it!
-The key is to work at your own space and in accordance to your personal schedule to ensure that you aren’t stressing yourself out in the process.
+While the amount of time spent on tackling daily cleaning tasks will differ from person to person, on average, Maidforyou’s 30-day cleaning challenge will require between 30 - 60 minutes a day for a thorough, top to bottom home cleaning by the end of it!
+There are ways to speed up the cleaning process but the key is to work at your own space and in accordance with your personal schedule to ensure that you aren’t stressing yourself out.
 Of course, a little help from family members or close friends is always welcomed!